DPA (GDPR)

 Contact details: [email protected]

-Activities / services provided The Services (as defined in the Agreement)
+Activities / services provided

-Competent supervisory authorityn/a
+Competent supervisory authority

 Schedule 2